 TXU Oncor – Low Income Assistance Program

-- The program can provide a discount on your electricity bill if you live in an area where you have a choice of electricity power.
+- The program can provide a discount on your electricity bill if you live in an area where you can choose electricity power.

-- The discount will be on the May through September bills only, after your completed application and documentation has been approved.
+- The discount will be on the May through September bills only after your completed application and documentation have been approved.

 - You may be automatically enrolled in the discount program if you already receive certain benefits from the Health and Human Services Commissions, such as food stamps and Medicaid